Simon-Busch/github-assistant/readme.md

 ## Disclaimer
 This application is not affiliated with, maintained, authorized, endorsed, or sponsored by GitHub Inc. or any of its subsidiaries or affiliates.

+🚧 This is an alpha version, it's possible that you experience some bugs, still actively working on it.
+If you do, don't hesitate to open an issue